 - Twenty years in engineering development at a number of smaller firms, writing software to run numerically-controlled lathes, mills, punch presses, and inspection machines, writing software for navigation using GPS satellites and deep-ocean transponders, designing explosively formed penetrator (EFP) warheads and analyzing their effectiveness against a variety of targets (he really is a rocket scientist!), designing manufacturing and inspection hardware, and analyzing complex 3-D inspection data of free-form surface contours

 - Twenty-five years of experience teaching university-level mathematics and finance at Irvine Valley College, CSUF, the University of California, Irvine (UCI), and Chapman University

-- Twelve years teaching and developing curricula for all three levels of the CFA exams
+- Fifteen years teaching and developing curricula for all three levels of the CFA exams

 - Seven years teaching project management (cost management, risk management, quality management, problem solving and decision making, and so on)